miller-cerna-laskowski-morris-eyring/anomaly-group-project/Readme.md

     - Handle erroneous data and/or outliers that need addressing.
     - Encode variables as needed.
     - Create any new features, if made for this project.
+> - In particular, since anomaly detection is a focus of this project, we keep all removed data for later analysis
 > - Import the prepare functions from the wrangle.py module and use it to prepare the data in the final notebook.
 ___